List of public art in Somerset

 This is a list of public art in the Somerset county of England.
 This list applies only to works of public art on permanent display in an outdoor public space.
 For example, this does not include artworks in museums.

-The ceremonial county of Somerset consists of a non-metropolitan county, administered by Somerset County Council, which is divided into four districts, and two unitary authorities.
-The districts of Somerset are Somerset West and Taunton, South Somerset, Mendip and Sedgemoor.
-The two administratively independent unitary authorities, which were established on 1 April 1996 following the breakup of the county of Avon, are North Somerset and Bath and North East Somerset.
-These unitary authorities include areas that were once part of Somerset before the creation of Avon in 1974.
+The ceremonial county of Somerset consists of three unitary authorities, Somerset (administered by Somerset Council), North Somerset and Bath and North East Somerset.

 Public art is art in any media that has been planned and executed with the intention of being staged in the physical public domain, usually outside and accessible to all.
 Public art is significant within the art world, amongst curators, commissioning bodies and practitioners of public art, to whom it signifies a working practice of site specificity, community involvement and collaboration.
 Public art may include any art which is exhibited in a public space including publicly accessible buildings, but often it is not that simple.
 Rather, the relationship between the content and audience, what the art is saying and to whom, is just as important if not more important than its physical location.